abquadir/Cafe-Website/README.md

-# Cafe-Website : This website is just Static Page created with the help of Html , materialize css and jquery,For making this page more attractive i have used parallax effect and the icon in the navbar to make things look fancy.
+# Cafe-Website : This website is just Static Page created with the help of Html , materialize css and jquery,For making this page more attractive i have used parallax effect and the icon in the navbar to make things look fancy.I have also provided the boilerplate code in the copyme.txt that conatins several link.